 Regardless of condition, a Proof 1964 Washington quarter is made of 90% silver and has an actual silver weight of 0.1808 ounces.
-Which means, if silver is $16.65 USD an ounce, that a Washington quarter struck before 1964 has a melt value of $3.01.
+This means that if silver is $16.65 USD an ounce, then a Washington quarter struck before 1964 has a melt value of $3.01.

 The numismatic premium for a well-preserved Washington quarter is worth approximately two times melt, or $6.00.

 Coin certification by PCGS or NGC can add significant numismatic value to the coin, especially if the coin exhibits thick cameo frosting and has virtually flawless fields and devices.
 PCGS has certified 36 Brilliant 1964 Washington quarters as Proof 70, but to date, no Cameo or Deep Cameo has earned higher than Proof 69.
 A PCGS Proof 70 with great eye appeal will trade for about $300; however, a badly spotted example in an old PCGS holder sold at Heritage in 2017 for $119.

 That coin sold for about $116 too much.

 Brilliant examples in 69 routinely trade for $30.
 In Cameo, a 1964 Washington quarter in Proof sells between $50 to $75.
 The dividing line between Cameo and Deep/Ultra Cameo can be arbitrary.
 A superior Cameo may very well exceed the eye appeal of a run-of-the-mill Deep Cameo, making a stretch buy of $75 to $100 for a PQ Cameo a logical play for the specialist collector.